Advertiser Disclosure

 Spirit Airlines Makes More Adjustments

-As it goes through a second bankruptcy in as many years, Spirit Airlines continues to shake things up as it tries to fix its financial situation.
+As it goes through a second bankruptcy in as many years, Spirit Airlines continues to shake things up while trying to fix its financial situation.
 On top of changing its business model and cutting both routes and staff — including withdrawals from Hartford, Connecticut (BDL) and Minneapolis-St. Paul (MSP) — the airline continues to evaluate major changes.

 These agreements are subject to court approval at an October 10, 2025, hearing.